-Wood is a mainstay of the modern home.
+Wood is a mainstay of the modern home and making sure it’s protected is vital.
 Durable and full of character, wood’s incredibly versatile nature allows it to be used in furniture, flooring and cabinetry, and much more.

 It’s in the humid and high moisture environment of kitchens and bathrooms, however, that wood can endure serious and lasting damage to its condition.
 Constant exposure from the splatter of kitchen and bathroom sinks, as well as heat from baths, showers and the preparation of food, will eventually impact the condition of your wood.